sph-mn/sph-sc/readme.md

 * sc-macros are only included with sc-include
 * in sc-define-syntax*, (sc-gensym) and (sc-syntax? identifier) are available. the former returns a new identifier with each call, _t1, _t2 and so on, for temporary variable names
 * editor modes for scheme can be used and fast scheme-style structural editing is possible
-* indent-syntax (similar to coffeescript or python) can be used in combination with [wisp](https://www.draketo.de/english/wisp)
+* indent-syntax (similar to coffeescript or python) can be used. if [wisp](https://www.draketo.de/english/wisp) is installed, file names ending with .scw are automatically read as wisp. for code read from standard input, the ``--wisp`` option can be used
 * square bracket array accessors can be used as long as they parse to scheme identifiers, for example (+ a[0] a[1])
 * the declare and set syntax lets things be grouped nicely